Homegear/Homegear-Doc/Homegear/source/installation.rst

 .. warning:: Do not run Homegear in a virtual machine because packet timing is very inaccurate.

+There are a few recommendations for production systems:

+* A readonly file system should be used.
+This reduces writes to the storage device and increases it's lifetime.
+Additionally it protects from file system corruption on power loss.
+* Processes with high CPU load should be isolated to a dedicated CPU core so Homegear and more importantly kernel modules are not effected by the high load.

 Installing from Repository
 **************************